Muukid/muTrueType/README.md

 # Check

 mutt has a section of its API dedicated to checking if given TrueType data is not only valid but safe.
-This API is, on default, used by the loading function '`mu_truetype_get_info`', meaning that all of these functions are called by `mu_truetype_get_info`; the unsafe equivalent that doesn't perform these checks is '`mu_truetype_get_info_no_checks`'.
+This API is, on default, used by the loading function '`mu_truetype_get_info`', meaning that all of these functions are called by `mu_truetype_get_info`.

 Note that checks are not performed on tables that mutt does not have support for in its API.